ahmedawwan/ahmedawwan/README.md

 # Hi , I'm Ahmed

 I'm a versatile mobile developer, having experience in Flutter.
 I started my career as a front-end developer but quickly transitioned to mobile development with Flutter.
 I'm currently expanding my skills to include back-end development with Django, Flask, and Python.
-I'm passionate about building high-quality mobile applications and constantly improving my skills.
+I'm passionate about building high-quality mobile applications and constantly improving my skills and learning new technologies.

 ### 🌐 Socials: